gitploy-io/gitploy/docs/concepts/chatops.md

 ## Limit

-Cloud doesn't support Chatops. *Only self-managed is available.* You can check [how to integrate with Chatops](../tasks/integration.md) for details.
+Cloud doesn't support Chatops. *Only self-hosted is available.* You can check [how to integrate with Chatops](../tasks/integration.md) for details.